graphql/express-graphql/README.md

     provided, GraphQL's default spec-compliant [`formatError`][] function will be used.

+  * **`validationRules`**: Optional additional validation rules queries must satisfy in addition to those defined by the GraphQL spec.

   * **`graphiql`**: If `true`, may present [GraphiQL][] when loaded directly from a browser (a useful tool for debugging and exploration).